wdporter/i-am-that-vuepress/26-personality-an-obstacle/readme.md

 **Q:**&ensp;Krishnamurti too speaks of living in awareness.

 **M:**&ensp;He always aims directly at the ‘ultimate’.
 Yes, ultimately all *Yoga*s end in your *adhi yoga*, the marriage of consciousness (the bride) to life (the bridegroom).
-Consciousness and being (<span class=tooltip>sad<span class=tooltiptext>“The ideal; pure and true essence (nature)” of an entity or existence.
+Consciousness and being (<span data-tippy-content="“The ideal; pure and true essence (nature)” of an entity or existence.
 It can thus be concluded as “the self-existent or universal spirit, Brahman”.
-Opposite is ‘*asat*’.</span></span>–<span class=tooltip>chit<span class=tooltiptext>Universal consciousness.</span></span>) meet in bliss (<span class=tooltip>ananda<span class=tooltiptext>Bliss, happiness.</span></span>).
+Opposite is ‘<em>asat</em>’.">sad</span>–<span data-tippy-content="Universal consciousness.">chit</span>) meet in bliss (<span data-tippy-content="Bliss, happiness.">ananda</span>).
 For bliss to arise there must be meeting, contact, the assertion of unity in duality.

-**Q:**&ensp;Buddha too has said that for the attainment of <span class=tooltip>nirvana<span class=tooltiptext>“A state of ‘ultimate’ peace that is achieved with the uprooting and final dissolution of the volitional formations”.
-Liberation from matter and union with the Supreme Spirit (Brahman).</span></span> one must go to living beings.
+**Q:**&ensp;Buddha too has said that for the attainment of <span data-tippy-content="“A state of ‘ultimate’ peace that is achieved with the uprooting and final dissolution of the volitional formations”.
+Liberation from matter and union with the Supreme Spirit (Brahman).">nirvana</span> one must go to living beings.
 Consciousness needs life to grow.

 **M:**&ensp;The world itself is contact — the totality of all contacts actualised in consciousness.
 The spirit touches matter and consciousness results.
 Such consciousness, when tainted with memory and expectation, becomes bondage.
-Pure experience does not bind; experience caught between desire and fear is impure and creates <span class=tooltip>karma<span class=tooltiptext>Cause, the primary cause invariably antecedent to a result, the unmanifested potential cause that in due course takes shape as the visible effect, the material cause of the universe. *karana* is cosmic energy in potential form.</span></span>.
+Pure experience does not bind; experience caught between desire and fear is impure and creates <span data-tippy-content="Action or “the fruits of action”. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previous births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span>.

 **Q:**&ensp;Can there be happiness in unity?
 Does not all happiness imply necessarily contact, hence duality?